-If you are a court appointed conservator and wish to by a conservatee.

-move with your conservatee, you must get permission from the court.
-A court-appointed conservator insmust always consult the court to determine could invite the move is in the best interest of the conservatee, among other things.
+If you are a court appointed conservator and wish to move with your conservatee, you must get permission from the court.
+A court-appointed conservator must always consult the court to determine if the move is in the best interest of the conservatee, among other things.